hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ##### `pageSize`
 Type: String
-It is used to define the number of documents in a page.
+Define the number of documents in a page.
 The default value is 200.

 ##### `evt`
 Type: Event